DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/01-02-03-01_anatomy-of-each-stage.md

 <img src="../../../assets/intro/anatomy1.png" style="width:200px;"/>

-For the _`define`_ step, the expertise of the designer is needed to
+For the _`define`_ step, the expertise of the designer is needed to do the following:

 * establish the generation algorithm: the logic defining how designs are generated, which may include things like constraints and rules.
 * provide the generation parameters: the variables or inputs needed by the previously-defined algorithm